Bristol-SiD-Development/DD4HEP/README.md

  - DD4hepXMLFile: path to the master geometry file - this MUST be the same one that was used for the simulation
  - LCIOOutputFile: path to the desired .slcio output file.
  - FileName: path to the desired .root histograms output file.
-The three file name/path parameters can be eaily found by searching for "EDIT".
+The three file name/path parameters can be easily found by searching for "EDIT".

-**N.B. relative file paths in the Marlin .xml are relative to the location of the exceution of the *command* (usually recoedFiles) NOT the location of the .xml file**
+**N.B. relative file paths in the Marlin .xml are relative to the location of the execution of the *command* (usually recoedFiles) NOT the location of the .xml file**

 Warnings/errors about too many tracks being created are ok - this is the conformal algorithm doing it's job and it will change its parameters to help.

 -------------------------------------------------------------------
 ### Marlin .xml breakdown

-Marlin works by running a sucession of processor modules (written in C++, mostly distributed via /cvmfs/).
+Marlin works by running a succession of processor modules (written in C++, mostly distributed via /cvmfs/).
 The path to these modules is set via the `init_ilcsoft.sh` environment script.
-This path can be checked by looking at the Marlin libray list path variable with `echo $MARLIN_DLL`.
-The two 'steup' modules and the 'output' module should always be used and in their given order.
+This path can be checked by looking at the Marlin library list path variable with `echo $MARLIN_DLL`.
+The two 'setup' modules and the 'output' module should always be used and in their given order.
 Any combination of other modules can be used in between.

 The code for the modules can be found in the subdirectories of the `$ILCSOFT` directory or on the [iLCSoft GitHub](https://github.com/iLCSoft) page by searching for the relevant repository name.
 It is worth looking at both the header files and the main file to see all parameters and their defaults as they are not always given in the .xml.
 The defaults also provide clues on how and what to pass as parameters in the .xml.